ymh199478/bug-report-1/README.md

 # bug-report-1

-You need to unzip `report.zip` to the project execution directory, the folder name is `report`
+You need to unzip `repo.zip` to the project execution directory, the folder name is `repo`